rohanbadekan0g10/secure-code-review/README.md

 ## What It Does

-`/secure-code-review` is a slash skill for [Claude Code](https://claude.ai/code) that performs deep security analysis on your codebase.
+`/secure-code-review` is a slash skill that performs deep security analysis on your codebase.
 Claude reads your source files directly, traces data flows from user input to dangerous sinks, and reports exploitable vulnerabilities — not just pattern matches.

 - **10 vulnerability categories** — injection, auth, authorization, crypto, data exposure, input validation, configuration, business logic, dependencies, and language-specific issues
 - **Universal language support** — auto-detects the language from signal files; no configuration needed